 Until they don’t.

-Reason #1: You and your tax preparer are not in sync
+Reason #1: You and your tax team are not in sync

 Any company that pays income tax runs the risk of creating a second set of books.
 All tax preparers—even smart, well-meaning CPAs—make changes to the books they are keeping for you that will never be reflected in the books that you use to manage the company.
 To me, this is a terrible practice.